dmtrru/45/README.md

-Gherkin autotests is here and there
+Gherkin autotests is here and there Victor